The RN-to-BSN Program is designed to further develop skills, reasoning, and attributes of licensed professional registered nurses (RNs).

-Our Program can be completed in as few as 12 months or 3 semesters if the required General Education (GE) courses have not been completed.
+The Program can be completed in as few as 12 months or 3 semesters if the required General Education (GE) courses have not been completed.
 If a learner has completed all GE requirements, the Program can be completed in 8 months or 2 semesters.

 Learners who hold an Associate of Science Degree in Nursing and transfer a minimum twenty-seven (27) semester credits of general education, including the required Physical Sciences credits, can complete the RN to BSN Program within three (3) semesters, or forty-eight (48) weeks of instruction.

-Nightingale College’s RN to BSN Program has 3 start dates per year that enroll in the Spring, Summer, and Fall semesters.
+Nightingale College’s RN-to-BSN Program has 3 start dates per year that enroll in the Spring, Summer, and Fall semesters.

 Can you get a Bachelor of Science in Nursing Degree Online?

-The RN to BSN Program utilizes distance delivery of instruction, where learners engage in online didactic and capstone project experiences in community nursing, leadership, policy, ethics, critical care, gerontology, health promotion, disease prevention, informatics, and other key nursing concepts.
+The RN-to-BSN Program utilizes distance delivery of instruction, where learners engage in online didactic and capstone project experiences in community nursing, leadership, policy, ethics, critical care, gerontology, health promotion, disease prevention, informatics, and other key nursing concepts.

 The curriculum is specifically constructed to promote career mobility in nursing.
-Upon satisfactory completion of the prescribed Program curriculum, the learner will earn a Bachelor of Science in Nursing (BSN) Degree.
+Upon satisfactory completion of the prescribed Program Curriculum, the learner will earn a Bachelor of Science in Nursing (BSN) Degree.

 Note: The Program only enrolls residents in states where it is fully authorized.
 If a learner enrolls in the Program and subsequently moves to a state where the Program is not authorized, he/she will not be able to continue being enrolled until such authorization is obtained.
 Learners must notify the Program immediately upon relocation.

 How hard is it to get a BSN degree?